simplecrawler/simplecrawler/README.md

 whether a given resource should be downloaded.

-You may add as many fetch conditions as you like, and remove them at runtime. simplecrawler will evaluate will evaluate every fetch condition until one is encountered that returns a falsy value.
+You may add as many fetch conditions as you like, and remove them at runtime. simplecrawler will evaluate every fetch condition until one is encountered that returns a falsy value.
 If that happens, the resource in question will not be fetched.

 ### Adding a fetch condition